 If an advising plan is expired or is not entered by an advisor, a registration hold will be placed on your student account and you will not be eligible to register for the next term until an updated plan is entered.

 You will need an advising plan if you have not met with an advisor in the past year (note: some plans may be shorter).
 Students are contacted through their student e-mail account 30 days prior to the expiration of their advising plan - allowing them ample opportunity to meet with their advisor.

 Meet with your advisor to discuss your advising plan.

 - Students with a declared major (or students who know what major they want to declare), need to meet with a faculty advisor within that major - see the department or program for more information.

-- Undeclared students not enrolled in USEM may meet with an advisor in Academic Support Programs - please call 541-552-6213 for appointment.
+- Undeclared students not enrolled in a Seminar course may meet with an Academic Advisor in Academic Support Programs - please call 541-552-6213 to schedule an appointment.

 Yes!
 Go to your Student SISWeb tab and look on the right hand side in the blue box labeled Online Services.
 Under Banner Self Serve click on Academic Profile.
 In the box labeled Academic Profile select Student Info and then submit.
 If you have an assigned advisor you will see their name.
 You can search the online directory with the advisor's name to get their e-mail information.
 If an advisor name does not appear, follow the advice above to get an advisor.

 SOU is committed to supporting our students in their academic goals.
 The university wants to ensure all students have an opportunity to discuss their plans and create goals for completing their education and future planning.
 Advising plans are also an essential tool for students to complete their degrees in a timely manner.